kristerkari/pinar/README.md

 #### Custom styling properties

 Use these properties to customize how the carousel is styled.
+Have a look at the [custom styles component](/examples/components/CustomStyles.tsx) for an example.

 | Property                 | Default |          Type          | Description                                       |
 | :----------------------- | :-----: | :--------------------: | :------------------------------------------------ |